 Heather O’Neill was born in Montreal and spent her initial years there until her parents divorced.
 Her inspiring story starts here.
-When O’Neill was seven years old her mother took the custody of her along with her two sisters and they moved to Virginia.
-There she lived a nomadic life living in different towns and going to different schools with her artistic but unstable mother.
+When O’Neill was seven years old, her mother took custody of her along with her two sisters and they moved to Virginia.
+There she lived a nomadic life, living in different towns and going to different schools with her artistic but unstable mother.

 In the author’s own words,